kevinmarquesp/go-postr/README.md

 > expect that it will read the `.env` file if the environment variables is not
 > defined in your system.

+Once everything was built and it's running, open your browser and check the result at the **localhost:8080** address.

 #### Insert Dummy Users

 You'll need to have **Python** installed.
 Start a new Python environment to